 Cancer affects how you feel about yourself and your life.
 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have the same experiences and problems can help you feel less alone.

 Ask your provider or the staff at the cancer treatment center to help you find a support group for people who have been diagnosed with uterine cancer.

-Your prognosis depends on the type and stage of uterine sarcoma you have when treated.
-For cancer that has not spread, at least 2 out of every 3 people are cancer-free after five years.
+Your prognosis depends on the type and stage of uterine sarcoma you had when treated.
+For cancer that has not spread, at least 2 out of every 3 people are cancer-free after 5 years.
 The number drops once the cancer has started to spread and becomes harder to treat.

 See your provider if you have any symptoms of uterine cancer.

 Because the cause is unknown, there's no way to prevent uterine sarcoma.
 If you have had radiation therapy in your pelvic area or have taken tamoxifen for breast cancer, ask your provider how often you should be checked for possible problems.